GavinMendelGleason/blog/entries/type-tagging-strings-in-rust.md

 SML in the early 2000s) is to tag your string with a type.
-Your vetting function is the only one which is allowed to introduce the type, and now you can safely ensure that everywhere the string is used, it is only the kind of string which is vetted.
+Your vetting function is the only one which is allowed to introduce the type, and now you can safely ensure that everywhere the string is used, it is only the kind of string which is vetted, but including the vetting string type in the signature of the functions which use it.

+The key idea: We leverage our type system to give us static guarantees about what we are talking about and uncover misuses of names.

 ## The Problem: Three naming universes which must be distinct